port-labs/port-docs/docs/single-sign-on/onelogin.md

 Click `Save`.

 :::caution
-Be sure to click save before moving on to the other steps, without the `Redirect URI's` filled in, trying to save any other application parameter will result in an error.
+Be sure to click save before moving on to the next step because without the `Redirect URI's` filled in, trying to save any other application parameter will result in an error.
 :::

 ### Step #3: Configure OIDC settings